For consumers

 Complaints we can’t help with

-Certain time limits might affect whether we can or can't help.
-Sometimes, we are not the right organisation to investigate the type of complaint you have.
-There may be other reasons – for example, we won’t usually look into a problem that’s been decided by a court, or one that we’ve looked at already.
+• Other reasons – there may be other reasons – for example, we won’t usually look into a problem that’s been decided by a court, or one that we’ve looked at already.

 • Complaints for other organisations

 We can look at complaints about specific businesses and activities.
 Before we look at a complaint, we will need to check the details of the financial business you want to complain about.
-We can usually help with complaints about most financial services firms authorised by the FCA, this includes payment service providers, and e-money issuers.
+We can usually help with complaints about most financial services firms authorised by the FCA.
+This includes payment service providers and e-money issuers.
 Some financial businesses volunteer to be covered by us.

 Find out more

-• Complaints affected by a time-limit
+• Complaints affected by a time limit

 Find out more